 Research Assistant Professor: This rank is for those who have completed a doctoral degree or terminal degree appropriate to the discipline.
-Individuals holding such positions demonstrate an ability to initiate independent research and obtain external funding and have demonstrated capacity to relate appropriately to students and professional colleagues.
+Individuals holding such positions demonstrate an ability to initiate independent research and obtain external funding.

-Research Associate Professor: This rank is for those who have typically held the rank of Research Assistant Professor for four (4) years; have completed a doctoral degree or terminal degree appropriate to the discipline; have a good record of sustained scholarly activity and external financial support; and have demonstrated the ability to relate appropriately to students and professional colleagues.
-Research Associate Professors have research qualifications and accomplishments consistent with those for appointment at the rank of Associate Professor.44 scholarly activity that has culminated in national and/or international recognition among their peers; and have demonstrated a continuing ability to relate appropriately to students and professional colleagues.
-Research Professors have demonstrated research qualifications and accomplishments consistent with those for appointment at the rank of Professor.45
+Research Associate Professor: This rank is for those who have completed a doctoral degree or terminal degree appropriate to the discipline, and have a good record of sustained scholarly activity and external financial support.
+Research Associate Professors have research qualifications and accomplishments consistent with those for appointment at the rank of Associate Professor.45

-Research Professor: This rank is for those who have typically held the rank of Research Associate Professor for six (6) years; have completed a doctoral degree or terminal degree appropriate to the discipline; have a significant record of sustained, externally funded,
+Research Professor: This rank is for those who have completed a doctoral degree or terminal degree appropriate to the discipline, and have a significant record of sustained, externally funded, scholarly activity that has culminated in national and/or international recognition among their peers.
+Research Professors have demonstrated research qualifications and accomplishments consistent with those for appointment at the rank of Professor.46

-44 See Section 3.2.1.2. of this Handbook regarding criteria for appointment to the rank of Associate Professor.

-All Research appointments typically will be made for a definite term of one year or less but may be made for a definite term longer than one year that corresponds to the available extramural funding for the research being conducted.
-Research appointments may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.
+All Research appointments will be made for a definite term of one year or less and may be renewed subject to continued availability of funding, satisfactory performance, and staffing needs.